-Structural engineers usually issue bar bending schedule to clients/contractors after completing design and detailing of reinforced concrete structures.
-Bar bending schedules usually show the cut length, shape, and quantities of reinforcements needed for a particular phase/element of a project.
+Structural engineers usually issue bar bending schedule (BBS) to clients/contractors after completing the design and detailing of a reinforced concrete structure.
+Bar bending schedules usually show the length, shape, and quantity of reinforcements needed for a particular phase/element of a project.

-In this case, there are usually two things;
+In this case, there are usually two major challenges for the contractor;

-(2) If a contractor purchases reinforcements based on bar bending schedule only, he risks requesting for supply twice, which will add to his expenditure due to transportation cost.
+(2) If the contractor purchases reinforcements based on the bar bending schedule only, he risks requesting for supply twice, which will probably double his transportation cost.

 CT1 – Column Type 1 (230 x 230)mm – 2 Nos